grzegorzfranus/ansible-role-wireguard/README.md

 | `wireguard_molecule_test_mode` | Enable container-compatible testing mode (internal variable) | `false` |

 **Note**: The `wireguard_molecule_test_mode` variable is used internally by Molecule tests to skip operations that don't work in containers (kernel modules, systemd services, etc.).
 This should not be modified in production environments.

+### Security Notes

+- Keys and PSKs are generated on-host and sensitive tasks are protected with `no_log: true`.
+- Avoid storing PSKs in persistent facts; only public keys are written on disk for discovery.
+- Prefer setting `wireguard_endpoint` when hosts are behind NAT or require DNS endpoints.

 ### Container Compatibility